liferay/liferay-docs/discover/portal/articles/190-managing-users/01-users-and-organizations/03-organizations.markdown

 To illustrate what an Organization is, consider a potential organization of the Lunar Resort's intranet.
-The company hierarchy has three tiers: The Lunar Resort, its Departments, and divisions within each department.
+The company hierarchy has three tiers: The Lunar Resort, its departments, and divisions within each department.

 - Lunar Resort--The top-level Organization.
 	- Physical Plant Department--Department of users that keep the place running.